-DEFENSE SUPPORT PROGRAM (DSP)

-Strategic and tactical launch detection
+DEFENSE SUPPORT PROGRAM (DSP) Strategic and tactical launch detection

 Brief: DSP provides ballistic missile early warning and is a key part of North American and theater early warning systems.
 It is capable of detecting missile launches and nuclear detonations and was initially meant to watch the Soviet military.
-It was used extensively in the 1991 Gulf War to detect Iraqi theater missile launches against coalition forces and allies in the region.
+It was used extensively in the 1991 Gulf War to detect Iragi theater missile launches against coalition forces and allies in the region.
 The 23rd and final DSP satellite launched in December 2007.
 Block 5 is the latest variant and is more survivable than predecessors.
-It includes a medium wavelength IR sensor for more mission utility and accommodates 6,000 detectors.
+It includes a medium wavelength IR sensor for more mission utility and accommodates 6.000 detectors.
 Nine Block 5 satellites were deployed between 1989 and 2007.
 Control of the constellation was consolidated to the new Block 10 Mission Control Station at Buckley in early 2016.
 SBIRS is integrated with DSP, augments its role, and is designed to eventually replace the constellation on orbit.
+The constellations jointly enabled early detection of ballistic missiles launched by Iran against U.S. forces at Al Asad AB, Iraq, on Jan.
+7, 2020, minimizing casualties.

-Contractor: Northrop Grumman (formerly TRW), Aerojet.
+Contractors: Northrop Grumman (formerly TRW); Aerojet.
 Operator/Location: AFSPC; Buckley AFB, Colo.
 First Launch: November 1970.
 IOC: Circa 1972.
 Design Life: Three-year requirement and five-year goal.
 Launch Vehicle: Titan IV with inertial upper stage; Delta IV Heavy NSSL.
 Constellation: 23 deployed/five operational.
-Active Satellites: • Block 5.
+Active Satellites: -Block 5.
 Most current on-orbit version.
 Dimensions: Diameter 22 ft, height 32.8 ft, with paddles deployed.
 Weight: Approx 5,200 lb.
 Performance: Uses IR sensors to sense heat from missile and booster plumes against Earth's background.
 Orbit Altitude: Geosynchronous at 22,000+ miles.
 Power: Solar arrays generating 1,485 watts.

-GEOSYNCHRONOUS SPACE SITUATIONAL AWARENESS PRO-GRAM (GSSAP)

-Situational awareness/orbital tracking
+GEOSYNCHRONOUS SPACE SITUATIONAL AWARENESS PRO-GRAM (GSSAP) Situational awareness/orbital tracking

 Brief: GSSAP supplies space-based tracking and characterization of manmade objects in geosynchronous orbit, aiding safety and enabling avoidance.
 They are the "neighborhood watch" satellites augmenting the legacy Space Based Space Surveillance (SBSS) system.
 SBSS tracks and classifies manmade objects in low Earth orbit, and GSSAP extends this coverage to geosynchronous orbit.
 The satellites themselves operate in near-geosynchronous orbit to effectively monitor objects and aid in preventing collisions in space.
 GSSAP carries EO/IR sensors and are able to maneuver to observe objects at close range.
-They can track objects without the weather and atmospheric disruptions that affect ground- based systems.
+They can track objects without the weather and atmospheric disruptions that affect ground-based systems.
 Two GSSAP satellites were launched in 2014 and attained IOC in 2015.
 Two more replenishment satellites launched Aug.
 19, 2016, and became operational Sept.
 12, 2017.
-Construction of a fifth and sixth satellite is underway for launch aboard the AFSPC-8 mission planned for 2020.
+The fifth and sixth are slated for launch aboard the AFSPC-8 mission planned for launch from Cape Canaveral in late 2020.